 To find out more about protection from skin cancer go to: http://cancerresearchuk.org/sunsmart/

 All the GP’s are trained in family planning and can offer advice on all aspects of contraception – just make an appointment to discuss what method would suit you best.
-Dr Williams and Dr Rowe are all trained to fit contraceptive coils.
+Dr Rowe and our Advanced Nurse Practioner Anna Elliott are both trained to fit contraceptive coils.

 Practices Nurses Anna Chinn and Karen Morris can fit Nexplanon contraceptive implants.

 All of our Practice nurses are also able to give advice, do annual pill checks and give contraceptive injections.

 We also provide emergency contraception (the “Morning After Pill”).
 Some local pharmacists can also provide this, but they will make a charge.

 If you have an unplanned pregnancy we can offer advice and support for this too, and if necessary referral for a termination (abortion).

 If you are newly pregnant then we offer you our warmest congratulations!

 Together with the local community midwives and the doctors and midwives at Treliske Hospital, we will support you through your Pregnancy.

 If you are pregnant simply ring the Midwife Team at West Cornwall Hospital on 01736 874180.
 They will organise all of your ongoing care for your pregnancy.
 They will explain how often you will be seen after that and what tests (such as blood tests & scans of your unborn baby) are available.